perturbing/plutus-flake-test/README.md

 This repo is a test to showcase how "easy" it can be to use flakes to build some project using PlutusTx.

 # The structure
 The repository contains two haskall packages, `hello` and `world`.
 Besides hackage, this project also has CHaP in scope (see the cabal project file).
+Lastly, this flake uses the crypto overlay needed to build most cardano tools (the SECP/BLS packages).

 Building an output of the flake can be done via
 ```bash